Ewan-Roberts/this-place-challenge/README.md

 there is only one library "request"

-once the libabry installed
+once the libabry is installed

-node main
+node main.js

 Sean Connery was the best bond.